 Imperialism, Nationalism, and Transnationalism in the Mediterranean and Middle East; Migration and Refugee Studies; EU Politics and Society; British Foreign Policy; and the Role of the Western Media in International Affairs.

-Dr. Schumacher’s scholarship has focused on such topics as: imperial and national rivalry in the Mediterranean and Middle East, migration and refugee studies, the EU’s history and future, British diplomacy and foreign policy, and Orientalism and the East-West relationship.
+Dr. Schumacher’s scholarship focuses on such topics as: imperial and national rivalry in the Mediterranean and Middle East, migration and refugee studies, the EU’s history and future, British diplomacy and foreign policy, and Orientalism and the East-West relationship.
 He has published research on the Eastern Question and the rise of European integration theory, Britain’s Ionian protectorate, and Britain and the 1890s Armenian massacres.
-Dr. Schumacher is currently working on Mediterranean migration during the age of nationalism, focusing on the experience of Italian refugees in Britain’s Mediterranean colonies as well as in North Africa.
+He is currently working on Mediterranean migration during the age of nationalism, focusing on the experience of European refugees in Britain’s Mediterranean colonies as well as in North Africa.
 Dr. Schumacher also sits on the Board of Directors of Britain and the World (BATW), whose conference, journal, and book series are leading venues for work in British Studies.
 Having been Vice-Chair of the Board from 2014 to 2018, he currently serves as Director of Communications & Social Media.
 You can follow his BATW tweets on Twitter @britishscholar.
 In May 2017, Dr. Schumacher was elected a Fellow of The Royal Society of Arts (FRSA), for his civic engagement on immigration and refugee affairs.